 Insurance cover will differ if you’re skiing or taking part in other winter sports.
 Please follow the checklist below to make sure you are fully covered.

-- Have you ensured that your travel insurance policy covers winter sports?
+- Ensured that your travel insurance policy covers winter sports?

-- Be aware that the free European Health Insurance Card (EHIC) only applies to state provided medical care and many clinics on the slopes are private.
+- The free European Health Insurance Card (EHIC) only applies to state provided medical care and many clinics on the slopes are private.